Frank Chapman (ornithologist): Biography

-The Legacy of Distribution of Bird-life in Columbia
+The Legacy of Distribution of Bird-life in Colombia

-Published in 1917, Distribution of Bird-life in Columbia collated data and records from Chapman and the American Museum of Natural History’s eight ornithological expeditions into Colombia.
+Published in 1917, Distribution of Bird-life in Colombia collated data and records from Chapman and the American Museum of Natural History’s eight ornithological expeditions into Colombia.
 These expeditions, like others in the 1910s, emphasized the collection of avian specimens as the predominant form of data collection.
 Chapman and his team from the American Museum of Natural History collected 15, 775 avian specimens from their expeditions, along with 1,600 mammal specimens.

 Later ornithological expeditions in the 1950s would expand their methods of data collection to include observational data, in addition to specimen collection.
 A resurgence of interest in Colombian aviary biodiversity, fueled by concerns of deforestation and changes in climates, led to more surveys in the 1990s and 2010s.
 These resurveys of the San Antonio mountain ranges further changed their methodology to favor observational data, citizen observational data, and mist netting.

 The Colombia Resurvey Project is a collective of researchers who began reproducing Frank Chapman’s original expeditions in 2020.
 The goals of this project according to its website is “to document the current status and past changes of bird assemblages and their habitats throughout the country, and to establish a quantitative, publicly-available database for future assessments and monitoring”.
 The surveys carried out in this project have expanded upon the methodology of studies from the 2010s, incorporating citizen training and citizen-led data collection.
 Additional modifications to the project’s resurveys included decolonial practices such as emphasizing and crediting local contributors and sharing information gained from the studies to support long term conservation efforts in the study’s vicinity.
 Another all-women expedition led by members of the Resurvey project occurred in 2020.
 This project was reportedly inspired by the team member's rediscovery of Elizabeth Kerr's contributions to Chapman's and the American Museum of Natural History’s collections.
 Letters between Kerr and Chapman owned by the American Museum of Natural History suggest that Elizabeth Kerr was the first women to partake in ornithological expeditions in Colombia, and made significant specimen contributions to the museum's collections.
 These specimen were often identified by Chapman himself, and in some instances included newly identified species.
 One such species, the Choco tinamou (Crypturellus kerriae), was named in her honor by Chapman.